Carlos Hathcock: Confrontations with North Vietnamese snipers

-Hathcock stated in interviews that he killed a female Viet Cong platoon leader called "the Apache woman," with a reputation for torturing captive U.S. Marines, around the firebase at Hill 55.
-However, scholars such as Jerry Lembcke have cast doubt on Hathcock's account and questioned the existence of "Apache".
+Hathcock said in interviews that he killed a female Viet Cong platoon leader called "the Apache woman", with a reputation for torturing captive Marines, around the firebase at Hill 55.
+However, scholars including Jerry Lembcke have expressed their skepticism for Hathcock's account and questioned the existence of "Apache".

 Hathcock only once removed the white feather from his bush hat while deployed in Vietnam.
-During a volunteer mission days before the end of his first deployment, he crawled over 1,500 yards of field to shoot a PAVN general.
-He was not informed of the details of the mission until he accepted it.
-This effort took four days and three nights without sleep and with constant inch-by-inch crawling.
+During a volunteer mission days before the end of his first deployment, he crawled over 1,500 yards of field to shoot an enemy soldier who was alleged to have been a general.
+The effort took four days and three nights without sleep and with constant inch-by-inch crawling.
 Hathcock said he was almost stepped on as he lay camouflaged with grass and vegetation in a meadow shortly after sunset.
 At one point he was nearly bitten by a bamboo viper, but had the presence of mind to avoid moving and giving up his position.
-As the general exited his encampment, Hathcock fired a single shot that struck the general in the chest, killing him.
+As the enemy exited his encampment, Hathcock fired a single shot which struck the target in the chest, killing him.

 After this mission, Hathcock returned to the United States in 1967.
-He missed the Marine Corps, however, and returned to Vietnam in 1969, where he took command of a platoon of snipers.
+He missed the Marine Corps, however,and returned to Vietnam in 1969, where he took command of a platoon of snipers.